VanesaTaipe/VanesaTaipe/README.md

 - 👯 I'm looking forward to collaborate on AI and open source projects
 - 🔬 Interested in: AI, Computer Vision, Data Science, and Web Development
 - ✨ Goals: Becoming a Full Stack AI Engineer
-- 📫 Reach out to me at: vanesa.morales@upch.pe

 ## My Skills Include